Memorization Dynamics in Knowledge Distillation for Language Models: Introduction

 Beyond utility and efficiency, distillation is frequently cited as a potential defense against privacy vulnerabilities, specifically to protect the teacher's training data against privacy attacks~\citep{pate, Shejwalkar2021MembershipPF, 280000}.
 One such class of attacks is data extraction attacks, where an attacker can extract some portions of the training data from LLMs~\citep{carlini2019secretsharerevaluatingtesting, Carlini2020ExtractingTD, nasr2023scalableextractiontrainingdata}.
 While memorization and training data extraction have been extensively studied in standard pre-training~\citep{carlini2023quantifyingmemorizationneurallanguage, biderman2023emergentpredictablememorizationlarge, prashanth2025recitereconstructrecollectmemorization, morris2025languagemodelsmemorize, wei2025hubblemodelsuiteadvance} and fine-tuning~\citep{mireshghallah-etal-2022-empirical, borkar2023learndataleakageunlearning, zeng-etal-2024-exploring, borkar2025privacyrippleeffectsadding}, the mechanics of memorization remain poorly understood in a traditional KD setup.
 In such settings, the student is trained to mimic the teacher's distribution using the Kullback–Leibler (KL) divergence loss~\citep{Kullback1951OnIA}.

 To address this gap, we systematically study training data memorization during knowledge distillation in a fine-tuning setup by examining both the amount and the characteristics of example sequences extracted from distilled models compared to standard fine-tuned baselines (trained with conventional cross-entropy loss).
 We distill models from the Pythia~\citep{pythia}, OLMo-2~\citep{olmo20252olmo2furious}, and Qwen-3~\citep{qwen3technicalreport} families using three distinct datasets, FineWeb~\citep{penedo2024finewebdatasetsdecantingweb}, WikiText~\citep{wikitext}, and the synthetic Nemotron-CC-v2 dataset~\citep{nvidia2025nvidianemotronnano2}.
 We report the following four main findings: \begin{enumerate} \item Logit-level distillation using KL divergence significantly reduces memorization of training data and yields better generalization compared to standard fine-tuning.
-Crucially, the student partially inherits the teacher's generalization capabilities while inheriting only 0.9\% of its memorization (Section~\ref{sec:memorize_less}).
+Crucially, the student recovers 78\% of the teacher’s generalization over standard fine-tuning while inheriting only 2\% of its memorization (Section~\ref{sec:memorize_less}).

 \item Certain examples are consistently memorized across models of varying sizes within the same family because they are \emph{inherently easier to memorize}.
 Furthermore, we find that distilled models preferentially memorize these \emph{easy-to-memorize} sequences (Section~\ref{subsec:easy_to_memorize}).